jgke/connman-gtk/README.md

 	--enable-status-icon=[yes,no]
 	--disable-status-icon

 Enable or disable the status icon.
+Future GTK versions might remove the support for status icons, but as of 3.18 the support is still there, just deprecated.

 	--with-openconnect=[yes,no,check,dynamic]